 Summary of your key legal rights

 This is a summary of your key legal rights.
-These are subject to certain exceptions.For detailed information please visit the Citizens Advice website www.adviceguide.org.uk or call 03454 04 05 06.
+These are subject to certain exemptions.For detailed information please visit the Citizens Advice website (www.advicegyuide.org.uk) or call 034354 04 05 06.

 If your product is goods, the Consumer Rights Act 2015 says goods must be as described, fit for purpose and of satisfactory quality.
 During the expected lifespan of your product your legal rights entitle you to the following:

-a) Up to 30 days: if your goods are faulty, then you can get an immediate refund.
+1. Up to 30 days: if your goods are faulty, then you can get an immediate refund.

-b) Up to six months: if your goods can't be repaired or replaced, then you're entitled to a full refund, in most cases.
+2. Up to six months: if your goods can't be repaired or replaced, then you're entitled to a full refund, in most cases.

-c) Up to six years: if your goods do not last a reasonable length of time you may be entitled to some money back.
+3. Up to six years: if your goods do not last a reasonable length of time you may be entitled to some money back.

 However, at all times you should be aware that the goods supplied under these terms are used, ex-hire models, pre-owned or second-hand and therefore the standard of quality you can expect is lower than if purchasing a new bike.

 If your product is services, the Consumer Rights Act 2015 says: